Video Vets Now Frequently Asked Questions

 Can vets prescribe medication using Video Vets Now?

 Our vet team are unable to perform diagnoses or prescribe medication from a video or telemedicine appointment.
-We can, however, provide effective advice on non-urgent problems and can answer queries or questions relating to your pet's wellbeing.
+We can, however, recommend if you need to be seen in a clinic, provide effective advice on non-urgent problems and answer queries or questions relating to your pet's wellbeing.

 Who are the vets I'll be speaking with?